vintgram/vintgram/README.md

-Hi 👋 My name is Ernestas Milinskas,
+Hi 👋 My name is Ernestas Milinskas
 ====================================

 a Games and Software Engineer